by Janis / 0 comments - Orginally published:5th November 2019

 Hit the road

 Some people may not feel comfortable visiting such a poignant place in our history; however, I was so pleased we did.
-It isn’t easy reading their stories or walking around the memorial, but it needs to be remembered.
+Reading their stories or walking around the memorial is challenging, but we must remember it.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.